njrutledge/info3300-fa2021/README.md

 #### `src/A2/mvc/scene`
 - [A2AppSceneModel.ts](src/A2/mvc/scene/A2AppSceneModel.ts): Defines a model representing our scene.
 In a basic AniGraph application, the the main function of a scene model is simply to root our hierarchy of node models.
 However, in a game-like application, the scene model would be a good place to put game data and logic.
 - [A2AppSceneController.ts](src/A2/mvc/scene): Defines our scene controller, which is responsible for any interactions that don't belong to individual node models.
-For example, interactions with the background, like the one triggered by the "createNew" switch in A2 that lets a user click on the background to place the vertices of a new polygon.
+For example, interactions with the background, like the one triggered by the "creatingNew" switch in A2 that lets a user click on the background to place the vertices of a new polygon.
 - [A2AppSceneView/ts](src/A2/mvc/scene/A2AppSceneView.ts): Defines our scene view, which is mostly responsible for holding the [`THREE.Camera`](https://threejs.org/docs/#api/en/cameras/Camera) used to view a scene.
 In A2 this camera is a simple orthographic camera (we will learn what that means later) and you won't have to mess with it for the assignment.
 The scene view also holds a background element, which is a transparent element used to intercept user interactions with the background (e.g., deselecting objects or placing new vertices in the scene).

 #### `src/A2/mvc/node`